 The boom microphone of the HS60 is great at noise handling.
 It achieved a speech-to-noise ratio of 29dB in our SpNR test.
 This means it is able to fully separate speech from ambient noise in most environments.
 However, they may struggle a little bit is extremely loud places like a loud subway station.

 The Corsair Utility Engine (now iCUE) offers different options depending on the headphone.
 With the HS60, you get a good graphic equalizer as well as mic control and a simple surround sound option.
-You can choose between preset EQ or make your own, however, since the headphones are passive they will not keep your the settings as you connect them to a different device except your PC.
+You can choose between preset EQ or make your own, however, since the headphones are passive they will not keep your settings if you connect them to a different device except your PC.
 Also, you have to plug them into your PC with the USB adapter to use the software.
 If you don't mind much for customization and the EQ, you can look at the Corsair HS50, which is the non-USB, cheaper variant of the HS60.

 These headphones are wired and do not have a Bluetooth connection.
-If you want a gaming headset that supports Bluetooth, check out the Turtle Beach Stealth 700.
+If you want a gaming headset that supports Bluetooth, check out the Turtle Beach Stealth 700 or the Corsair HS70 Bluetooth.

 This gaming headset does not have a dock.
 If you need a headset with a dock that also has a wired connection for gaming or watching movies, then consider the SteelSeries Arctis 7.